Ludovic Kennedy: Return to university

 Kennedy returned to Christ Church, Oxford, at the end of the war to complete his English degree.
 He also edited the student newspaper The Isis Magazine.
-At Oxford he co-founded the Writers' Club and wrote a book on Nelson's captains.
+At Oxford he cofounded the Writers' Club and wrote a book on Nelson's captains.
 After leaving Oxford he began a career as an investigative journalist.

 Journalism and broadcasting

 Kennedy wrote for a number of publications, including Newsweek.
 From 1953, he edited and introduced the First Reading radio series on the BBC Third Programme, presenting young writers such as Kingsley Amis and Philip Larkin.
 Later he became a television journalist and a newsreader on ITV's Independent Television News alongside Robin Day and Chris Chataway.
 He presented the BBC's flagship current affairs programme Panorama for several years.
-Kennedy was interested in miscarriages of justice, and he wrote and broadcast on numerous cases.
+Kennedy was interested in miscarriages of justice and wrote and broadcast on numerous cases.
 In 1957 Kennedy made a guest appearance as a newsreader in the Scotland Yard supporting feature series episode The Lonely House.